Background pattern

 • have high blood pressure

-• have a chronic autoimmune disease (such as systemic lupus erythematosus or connective tissue disease)
+• have a chronic autoimmune disease (such as systemic lupus erythematosus or connective tissue disease).

-• have headache caused by analgesics
+• have headache caused by analgesics.

-• have an infection - see the section "Infections" below
+• have an infection - see the section "Infections" below.

 Children

-Other medications and Lizifen
+Other Medicines and Lizifen

-• acetylsalicylic acid (Aspirin) at low doses (up to 75 mg per day)
+• acetylsalicylic acid (Aspirin) at low doses (up to 75 mg per day).

 • diuretics (including potassium-sparing diuretics)